 Some trivia experts insist that cricket is an extremely straightforward and normal recreation compared to many of the various sports that have originated in Scotland, which include "tossing a tree" and "sweeping the ice for a rock."

-Interestingly enough, some countries such as Cuba, parts of Saint-Domingue and Porto Rico, which are by no means from cricket-crazy cultures, have taken something of a shine to the sport, likely due to the presence of immigrant communities in the NAL who regularly visited the homeland or repatriated.
-However, it is not considered to even come close to the popularity of association football, and is still largely a minority sport.
+Interestingly enough, some countries such as Cuba, parts of Saint-Domingue and Porto Rico, which are by no means from cricket-crazy cultures, have taken something of a shine to the sport, likely due to the presence of immigrant communities in the NAL who regularly visited the homeland or repatriated, as well as political unity (however tumultuous) with the British Caribbean during the period of Florida-Caribbea.
+Although it is not quite as popular as football, it still enjoys a strong following in those areas.
+In addition, it has become a popular minority sport in Venezola, though it is not considered to even come close to the popularity of football.
+In particular, it enjoys a very strong following on Isla Margarita.